Alexander Morozov (artist): Selected projects

 Alexander Morozov.
 Dystopia Station.
 2020.
 Sketch.

-With this piece the artist addresses the reconstruction of memory.
-A zeppelin assembled from office drawers hovers in the space of the Manege exhibition hall, a former garage of the NKVD forces.
-The aircraft not only “elevates” the context of the location but also draws our attention to the biography of Nikolay Lanceray.
-The project for the reconstruction of the horse guards' riding hall and turning it into the OGPU garage Lanceray created in a “sharashka”, a special design bureau where he was from July 1931 to 28 June 1935.

-The filing drawer also serves as a cultural memory unit — the storage of documents in filing systems references the policy of establishing an archive and memory.
-And still stored in similar drawers are personal records of NKVD garage drivers who were a part of the repression machine, turning in time into its victims.
+With this piece, the artist explored the theme of memory and its reconstruction.
+A zeppelin assembled from office drawers is suspended in the Manege exhibition hall, a former garage of the NKVD.
+The aircraft references both the location and the biography of Nikolay Lanceray, who designed the project to convert the horse guards' riding hall into an OGPU garage while held in a “sharashka”, a special design bureau, from July 1931 to 28 June 1935.
+The filing drawer functions as a symbol of institutional memory, referencing the archival policies of the period.
+Personal records of NKVD garage drivers, who were part of the state repression apparatus and later became its subjects, are reported to remain stored in similar drawers.